This Soul Foraging practice is a simple way to begin reconnecting with your creativity through nature, noticing, and creative wellness.

 For me, Soul Foraging began during a time when I felt a little disconnected from my creativity.

-So one day, I stepped outside simply needing a pause.
+One early spring day, I stepped outside simply needing a pause.

 I wasn’t trying to create anything.